Ludwigia grandiflora: Invasive species

 Ludwigia grandiflora has been listed on the List of Invasive Alien Species of Union concern since 2016 and in the United States it is on the South Carolina State-listed Noxious Weed list.
 It out-competes other plants by forming dense mats at the margins and in ponds.
 It is introduced to warm temperate areas of North America, Japan and Europe and has formed large stable populations, particularly in France.

+As of summer 2024, the Portuguese city of Arganil announces measures against the species in its river Alva.